Oxsomi/core3/docs/graphics_spec.md

   - maxShaderGroupStride >= 4096.
   - rayTraversalPrimitiveCulling should be enabled.

+- Motion blur:
+  - Both indirect and normal rays are allowed to be traced if RayIndirect is on.
+Otherwise RayIndirect has to be turned off.

 #### Mesh shaders

 Requires task shaders to be present and multiviewMeshShader, primitiveFragmentShadingRateMeshShader to be available too.